hse-project/hse/INSTALL.md

 of its direct dependencies.** When building HSE's subprojects, make sure to have the dependencies for the subprojects satisfied.
 These include common tools like `autoconf` and `libtool`.

+[^1]: _The minimum versions of some dependencies may be lower than what is listed.
+The listed versions are what we know works and test against._

+[^2]: _Only required if you intend to make use of persistent memory on `x86`._